 Canaccord Genuity Capital Markets' operations in the UK & Europe include institutional sales and trading, investment banking and research activities.
 In addition, this division has an active advisory business providing M&A and advisory services to its UK, Europe and Dubai clients.
 Canaccord Genuity Capital Markets is an approved broker, sponsor and Nominated Advisor (Nomad) for AIM and LSE companies.
-Canaccord Genuity Capital Markets is in a strong position to serve its private, corporate and institutional clients and capitalize on the opportunities in this market area.
-This division serves its clients through offices in London, Dublin, Paris and Dubai.
+Canaccord Genuity Capital Markets is well-positioned to serve its private, corporate and institutional clients and capitalize on the opportunities in this market area.
+This division serves its clients through offices in London and Dublin.